Hypocrisy Doesn't Nullify Christ's Claims

 Jesus claimed to be the Son of God, the Savior of the world.
 However, that claim would have been worthless if He was still in the grave.
 But He did indeed rise from the grave.
 The resurrected Lord was witnessed by literally hundreds of people (I Corinthians 15:1-11).
 And that same Lord says that He will return some day as King of Kings and Lord of Lords.
 By looking to Jesus, if you're honest with yourself, it is hard to deny the truth of Christianity.
 He is all that He claimed to be.

-Our Lord Jesus Christ is not a hypocrite.
+Our Savior Jesus Christ is not a hypocrite.
 He is the Lord of glory, who offers you salvation today by faith in His name.
 Don't miss out on a wonderful and eternal relationship with Him because of His followers.
 We are not yet what we are going to be when He returns.
 But I thank God that we aren't what we were either.
 We are works in progress.
 And we'll one day be complete.
 Then God will display us as masterpieces of His grace.
 Christian hypocrisy will be no more.
 For we will be as holy and righteous as He.